 On the surface, exercise can seem pretty straightforward.
-If you run, you simply choose a route, pull on your sneakers and go.
+If you run, you simply choose a route, pull on your sneakers, and go.
+The best running watches (opens in new tab) can even pull the stats so that you don't have to.
 But when it comes to choosing what to eat before a run, it’s easy to get distracted reading about carb-loading dinners, power snacks, and hydration bottles.
 These fueling techniques can seem overwhelming, yet they could mean the difference between success and failure for your next 10km, half-marathon, or marathon.

-Not only do you have to be aware of when and what to eat, pre, during and post-running, you also need to keep an eye on your hydration levels.
+Whether you prefer hitting the tarmac or hopping onto one of the best treadmills (opens in new tab), not only do you have to be aware of when and what to eat pre, during, and post-running, but you also need to keep an eye on your hydration levels.
 That’s why in this feature Live Science asked the experts to cut through the noise and give us their tips for success.

 What should you eat before a run?